-Regardless of whether the patient flosses regularly at home, nothing can compete for the results of a professional flossing session.
-The dentist/dental hygienist would go deep between teeth and other spots of the oral cavity that may need attention and ensure that no debris is left behind in the mouth.
+Regardless of whether the patient flosses regularly at home or not, nothing can compete for the results of a professional flossing session.
+The dentist/dental hygienist would go deep between teeth and other spots of the oral cavity that may need attention to ensure that no debris is left behind in the mouth.

 Rinsing the mouth with lukewarm water can ensure to get rid of any remaining debris.
 Your hygienist may provide you with a rinsing solution that contains fluoride.

 6. Fluoride treatment